Remote employee training

 Think of remote training programs as a manual.
 In order for employees to arrive at your desired goal, whether it’s mastering a software or improving their sales skills, they need to learn information in a logical way.

-So, in an example of a training program that walks employees through a proprietary app of your company, you might have the first module be “The Functions of X App,” then a follow-up module “Learning Basic Commands of X App,” and so on.
+Let us use the example of a remote employee training program that covers a proprietary company app.
+You might have the first module be “The Functions of X App,” then a follow-up module “Learning Basic Commands of X App,” and so on.

 The module “The Functions of X App” can have lessons that highlight specific use cases of the software, and each use case is a separate lesson that comprises a case study and in-app walkthrough.

-To make your training program more effective, optionally include practical exercises that help employees apply what they learn.
+To make your remote employee training program more effective, you can include practical exercises that help employees apply what they learn.

 3. Schedule your remote employee training program